dominikh/go-tools/unused/README.md

   objects.

-- Exported functions in tests are treated like unexported functions, unless they're test or benchmark functions.
+- Exported functions in tests are treated like unexported functions, unless they're test, benchmark or example functions.

 - Struct fields will be considered as unused if there are no explicit references to them.
 Unkeyed composite literals with >=1 elements